-- Cerebus Syndrome: His more well-known work delves into topics such as racial identity, sexual paranoia, existentialism, and suicide.
+- Cerebus Syndrome: As he grew as an artist, he started to lay off the Boastful Raps a bit and delved into topics such as racial identity, sexual paranoia, existentialism, and suicide.

 - Cover Version: "Rolling in the Deep"... sort of.
 It was originally a remix of Adele's original on which Gambino had a guest verse, which became so popular among fans that it was regularly performed live as a straight-up cover (with John Legend singing Adele's part) that concluded with Gambino rapping his verse from the remix.

 - Creepy Shadowed Undereyes: In the "Sober" video.

 - Cuckold: From "IV. sweatpants":Bring your girlfriend, man, trouble when I see her

 - Damn, It Feels Good to Be a Gangster!: "Pink Toes" is about The Boy becoming a drug dealer and making a lot of money.
 However it ends with the line "I'm out of time" accompanied by siren noises, so presumably he didn't enjoy that life for long.